 King Lear is a play that confuses morality with foolishness, as well as mingles insanity with wisdom.
-William Shakespeare, notorious for his clever wordplay, wrote it so that King Lear 's wisest characters are portrayed as making foolish decisions.
-Shakespeare wants to portray how sometimes what appears to be a foolish idea when it comes to money is often the wisest decision of all.
+William Shakespeare, notorious for his clever wordplay, wrote it so that King Lear 's wisest characters make foolish decisions.
+Shakespeare wants to portray how sometimes what appears to be a dumb idea when it comes to money is often the most sensible decision of all.
 One example is when Cordelia, King Lear's daughter, chooses to be honest rather than flatter her father (King Lear) at the beginning of the play.
 Although her decision may appear to be foolish on the surface, she proves herself to have made the wisest decision by remaining true to herself.
-Shakespeare shows in many of his plays that character is of utmost importance in a person's life, and he definitely proves his point in King Lear.
+Shakespeare shows in many of his plays that character is of utmost importance in a person's life, and he proves his point in King Lear.

 The fool becomes frustrated with Lear’s careless decisions.
 He expresses his feelings of frustration by playing with the word “fool.”
 According to the Oxford Dictionary, the word “fool” has multiple meanings: “a person who acts unwisely or imprudently,” “a person who is duped or imposed on,” and “a jester or clown.”
 In the following passage, he plays on these definitions while also proving his own nobility.

 That sir which serves and seeks for gain,

 Will pack when it begins to rain

 But I will tarry; the fool will stay,

 The knave turns fool that runs away;